 A: Any expenses related to the cost of performing research may be listed, over whatever time period makes the most sense.
 These include but are not limited to: personnel costs, equipment, consultants, supplies, etc. PIs may request summer salary support.
 Any benefits-eligible personnel expenses in the budget must include the appropriate fringe rates for the year.
 For multi-investigator projects, separate budget requests should be submitted for each lab.
 School assessments and/or indirect costs should not be included in the budget request (these will be accounted for at the time of award).
 Faculty are encouraged to work closely with their grant administrators to develop a budget.
 There is no prescribed format for presenting this information.
 The committee will be looking to fund projects that can attain demonstrable results within one year.
 Longer-term projects will need to show milestones of success upon a one-year review.

 Q: Should the budget request include indirect costs?

-Q: Will submitting a budget request for the maximum award amount make a proposal less competitive?
+Q: Will submitting a budget request for a larger award amount make a proposal less competitive?

 A: No, applicants are encouraged to submit a budget that reflects the actual needs of the proposed project, up to the maximum award amount.
 Be advised, though, that the Committee may not be able to award all projects at the full amount requested.

 Q: How will I receive my award from the Star-Friedman Challenge for Promising Scientific Research?

-A: Awards will be transferred to a faculty member’s FAS research account as quickly as possible following the Challenge event, and the faculty member can spend this money to advance his or her proposed research in whatever way and over whatever time period makes the most sense.
+A: Awards will be transferred to a faculty member’s research account as quickly as possible following the Challenge event, and the faculty member can spend this money to advance his or her proposed research in whatever way and over whatever time period makes the most sense.
 The funding period may begin as early as June 1, 2021.